tomas764daisan/catsounds-app/README.md

 **Email:**
 **Website:**

-*Nikhil Parmar is a seasoned full-stack developer with a passion for clean code and purring UIs.
-With over 7 years of experience, Nikhil mentors young coders and contributes to several open-source projects.*
+*is a seasoned full-stack developer with a passion for clean code and purring UIs.
+With over 7 years of experience,  mentors young coders and contributes to several open-source projects.*

 ## 🏁 Getting Started